ofzza/enTT/README.md

 class MyExtension extends EnTTExt { ... }
 ```

-Your extension can now be included into any ```EnTT``` classm but it won't do anything.
+Your extension can now be included into any ```EnTT``` class but it won't do anything.
 To implement functionality for your extension you need to declare and implemet at least one of the optional methods that will get called at appropriate time by every ```EnTT``` instance.

 ### EnTTExt class methods